otago-polytechnic-bit-courses/ID607001-intro-app-dev-concepts/lecture-notes/03-node-js-rest-api-1.md

 const PORT = process.env.PORT || 3000

-// Access all the routes exported from routes/people.js import people from './routes/people.js'
+// Access all the routes exported from routes/people.js import institutions from './routes/institutions.js'

 // Express middleware
 app.use(urlencoded({ extended: false }))
 app.use(json())

-// To make it clear to the consumer that the application is an API, prefix the endpoint with /api app.use('/api/people', people)
+// To make it clear to the consumer that the application is an API, prefix the endpoint with /api app.use('/api/institutions', institutions)

 // Listen on port 3000
 app.listen(PORT, () => {